richardlam96/notepack/README.md

 0. Rename this things.
 Suggestions? (not really important)
   * ticketmaster
   * tick (because it's short)
-1. When creating a new ticket, add the option to also open ("edit") it immediately.
+1. Add ticket name to documentation programatically.
 2. Mode and possibly new config for adding to features/
   * Figure out the structure of a "feature" (directories and files)
   * Should just be like a list of tickets